Puppet-Finland/hiera_tfstate/README.md

 ## s3

 This backend loads the state file from Amazon S3 bucket.
-You will need to install the AWS S3 SDK for Ruby to use it:
+You will need to install the AWS S3 SDK for Ruby to use it for puppet lookup command:

     $ /opt/puppetlabs/puppet/bin/gem install aws-sdk-s3

+Or to use it on a Puppetserver:

+    $ puppetserver gem install aws-sdk-s3
+    $ systemctl restart puppetserver

 Example for hiera.yaml: